-• Land use conflicts at recreation and aurora sites
+- Land use conflicts at recreation and aurora sites - Increased commercial usage of public highways

-- Dependence on cruise lines for many visitors - COVID-19 and ongoing impacts to health, travel, workers - Supply chain shortages (e.g., impacts on rental car supply)
+- Dependance on cruise lines for businesses - COVID-19 and ongoing impacts to health, travel, workers - Supply chain shortages (e.g., impacts on rental car supply) - Inflationary costs and potential recession could be a deterrent to future trave

 Where We Are (2019 as pre- pandemic baseline) What measurements can we use to track progress?
 Where do we want to be in 5 years?
-2026 Targets 5,991 Jobs - FNSB residents employed in leisure & hospitality 10% of total workforce in 2019; this sector saw the greatest losses in 2020 6,290 \$70.5 Million Visitor Spending - Hotel/motel annual room receipts Increased 8% from 2016 to 2019, then declined 55% between 2019 and 2020 80 Million \$143 Million Wages - Annual wages to FNSB residents employed in leisure & hospitality Only 4% of total wages, indicating these jobs pay less than other industries \$150 Million 596,066 Passengers - Fairbanks International Airport passenger arrivals 2020 passenger arrivals were half the 2019 number 625,869 11.7 days (2016) Trip Length - Average stay for visitors whose Alaska trips include Interior Alaska Visitors to Interior Alaska stay longer than the statewide visitor average of 9.2 days 12.5 days (increase of ~1 day)
+2027 Targets 5,991 Jobs - FNSB residents employed in leisure & hospitality 10% of total workforce in 2019; this sector saw the greatest losses in 2020 6,290 \$70.5 Million Visitor Spending - Hotel/motel annual room receipts Increased 8% from 2016 to 2019, then declined 55% between 2019 and 2020 \$80 Million \$143 Million Wages - Annual wages to FNSB residents employed in leisure & hospitality Only 4% of total wages, indicating these jobs pay less than other industries \$150 Million 596,066 Passengers - Fairbanks International Airport passenger arrivals 2020 passenger arrivals were half the 2019 number 625,869 11.7 days (2016) Trip Length - Average stay for visitors whose Alaska trips include Interior Alaska Visitors to Interior Alaska stay longer than the statewide visitor average of 9.2 days 12.5 days (increase of ~1 day)